quartetcom/base-api-php-client/README.md

 ## Getting started

-Just add these dependency into your `composer.json`:
+Just add these dependencies into your `composer.json`:

 ```json
 {